solaribit/ninja-trading-lab-html/README.md

 ## What is this?

-A **single, zero-dependency HTML file** that contains the exact same beautiful compounding calculator you now have as a WordPress plugin ñ but you can open it anywhere:
+A **single, zero-dependency HTML file** that contains the exact same beautiful compounding calculator you now have as a WordPress plugin ‚Äì but you can open it anywhere:

 - Drop it on any web server
 - Host it on GitHub Pages (free)
 - Embed via `<iframe>`
-- Share the link with anyone ñ works offline too (after first load)
+- Share the link with anyone ‚Äì works offline too (after first load)

 Perfect for Notion pages, link-in-bio sites, newsletters, or just giving someone a quick calculator without installing WordPress.